openstack/ironic/doc/source/admin/troubleshooting.rst

 which resulted between the Orchestration (heat) and Compute (nova) services, could sometimes result in additional un-necessary ports being created.

-Bugs of this class have been largely resolved since the Rocky development cycle.
-Since then, the way this can become encountered is due to Networking (neutron) VIF attachments not being removed or deleted prior to deleting a port in the Bare Metal service.
+Most users of modern Ironic are unlikely to experience this except in situations where a Networking (neutron) VIF attachment was not removed or deleted prior to deleting and re-creating a port in the Bare Metal service.
+Users utilizing custom tooling may also experience a similar issue due to incorrect usage patterns, i.e. a port being pre-assigned a physical machine's MAC address.

-Ultimately, the key of this is that the port is being deleted.
-Under most operating circumstances, there really is no need to delete the port, and VIF attachments are stored on the port object, so deleting the port *CAN* result in the VIF not being cleaned up from Neutron.
+Ultimately, the key of this is that the port is being deleted, or a separate port was added outside of Ironic's workflow.
+Under most operating circumstances, there really is no need to delete the port on a node, and VIF attachments are stored on the port object, so deleting the port *CAN* result in the VIF not being cleaned up from Neutron which ends up creating this sort of situation.

 Under normal circumstances, when deleting ports, a node should be in a stable state, and the node should not be provisioned.
 If the